Build Automation Systems That Don't Break at 2 AM

 The question is "what happens when it breaks?"

+If the answer is "I don't know," you have an automation.
 If the answer is "data stages in table X, alert goes to Slack, resume from step 3," you have a system.